 The following are all of our current openings for volunteers.
 These change on a regular basis based on the needs of the agency.
 If you do not see an opening for the opportunity you are interested please check back frequently.
-This webpage is updated every first and third Monday of the month.

 Volunteer as a Hospitality Group and experience what a night in shelter is really like.
 This volunteer position is catered towards small groups of volunteers (church groups, professional groups, families, neighbors, or friends).
 The position purchases, prepares, transports, serves, and cleans up an evening meal for residents at The Cathedral Center.
 Find a full description here.